jax-ml/jax/docs/new_docs/101/state.md

 ```

 The `n` attribute maintains the counter's *state* between calls, updated as a
 side effect.
-As plain Python this works fine — but `count` is impure, and it
+As plain Python this works fine, but it falls apart under JAX
-falls apart under transformation.
-We can see exactly how by looking at what
+transformations.
+We can see exactly how by looking at what tracing records,
-tracing records, using the jaxpr-inspection idiom from {ref}`jax-101-tracing`:
+using the jaxpr-inspection idiom from {ref}`jax-101-tracing`:

 ```{code-cell}
 counter = Counter()